prioritizr/oppr/README.md

 **This package is still under development and not ready for use.
 Please do not use this package yet.**

 The *ppr R* package is decision support tool for prioritizing conservation projects.
-Prioritizations can be developed by maximizing expected feature richness, expected phylogenetic diversity, the number of feature that meet persistence targets, or identifying a set of projects that meet persistence targets for minimal cost.
+Prioritizations can be developed by maximizing expected feature richness, expected phylogenetic diversity, the number of features that meet persistence targets, or identifying a set of projects that meet persistence targets for minimal cost.
 Constraints (e.g. lock in specific actions) and feature weights can also be specified to further customize prioritizations.
 After defining a project prioritization problem, solutions can be obtained using exact algorithms, heuristic algorithms, or random processes.
 In particular, it is recommended to install the ['Gurobi' optimizer](https://www.gurobi.com) because it can identify optimal solutions very quickly.
 Finally, methods are provided for comparing different prioritizations and evaluating their benefits.

 Installation
 ------------